Fastly Inc. (FSLY) Shares Up Despite Recent Market Volatility

-Fastly Inc. (NYSE: FSLY)’s stock price has increased by 2.57 compared to its previous closing price of 15.54.
-However, the company has seen a fall of -1.06% in its stock price over the last five trading days.
+Fastly Inc. (NYSE: FSLY)’s stock price has increased by 2.25 compared to its previous closing price of 16.03.
+Despite this, the company has seen a gain of 6.91% in its stock price over the last five trading days.
 Barron’s reported on 02/16/23 that Fastly Results ‘Beat All Around.’
 The Stock Soars After Receiving Upgrades.

 Is It Worth Investing in Fastly Inc. (NYSE: FSLY) Right Now?

-Moreover, the 36-month beta value for FSLY is 1.25.
-Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 5 as “hold,” and 3 as “sell.”
+The 36-month beta value for FSLY is also noteworthy at 1.25.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 5 rating it as “hold,” and 3 rating it as “sell.”

 Sponsored